 Any list of beautiful motorcycles will have a Ducati in it — if not several.

-One of the stars of the 2020 line-up is the Ducati Streetfighter V4, the naked incarnation of their Panigale V4.
-This motorcycle actually won a vote at EICMA for the “Most Beautiful Motorcycle”, so it’s not just this journalist’s arbitrary opinion.
+One of the stars of the 2020 lineup is the Ducati Streetfighter V4, the naked incarnation of their Panigale V4.
+This motorcycle actually won a vote at EICMA for the “Most Beautiful Motorcycle”, so it’s not just my arbitrary opinion.

 Aside from being a looker, the Streetfighter V4 is also just a bonkers motorcycle.
-It’s the Panigale V4 without the fairings, but still with its 1,100cc engine making 156 kW (210hp) in a sub-200kg (439 lb) chassis.
-The engine is only slightly detuned relative to the Panigale V4, losing only a few horsepower.
+It’s the Panigale V4 without the fairings, retaining the its 1103cc engine making a peak of 156 kW (210hp) in a sub-200 kg (439 lb) chassis.
+The engine is only slightly lower power than that in the Panigale V4, losing only a few horsepower.

 The Streetfighter V4 comes with the usual suite of Ducati rider aids to make sure you get the power to the ground without dying too quickly.
 Personally, I’d pick the V4 S over the base model, for the semi-active Öhlins suspension and forged-aluminum Marchesini wheels.